cMadan/ElGateau/README.md

 		+ Uses icon pictures
 		+ Variable task length, based on performance

 ### Coming Soon

-- More demo experiments

-- Logging (in-line with experimental psychology needs)
-	* Not automatically, just a convenience class, like `Icon`

 For current (unpolished) notes on the status of the project, see [Notes.md](Notes.md)